Acupuncture treats a variety of issues including, but not limited to:

 How does it work?

 Acupuncture involves stimulating specific points on the body by inserting needles through the skin to cause an effect in the physical functions of the body.
-It has a twofold affect on the body: it stimulates both the nervous system and the vascular system.
+It has a twofold effect on the body: it stimulates both the nervous system and the vascular system.
 It works on a neurophysiological level by sending the brain messages to heal a specific area in the body.
 It also works by stimulating the vasculature in areas of the body that are sick or injured by increasing the circulation and providing freshly oxygenated blood.
 Doing so helps clear away toxins, debris, and inflammation, thus creating an environment of optimum health and wellness.

 What is Traditional Chinese Medicine (TCM)?